Frequently Asked Questions

 To ensure a more level playing field, everyone selected for a Round 1 and/or Round 2 interview will receive a list of materials they can use to prepare.
 We will also be hosting virtual “office hours” before our Round 1 interviews begin, and then again before Round 2 begins, for candidates with any last-minute questions.

 Finally, we have specifically built our Round 2 case to focus more on your problem-solving and critical thinking skills, rather than your ability to “beat” the case.
 In any interviewer-led case (like the one we give to candidates in Round 2), the interviewer will provide most information required to solve each part of the case unprompted.

-If I apply for Consultant, can I later apply for Sales Analyst?
+If I apply for Consultant, can I later apply for Sales Analyst/Executive roles?

 Yes!
-Regardless of whether you were successful in your Consultant application, anyone can apply to become a Sales Analyst in April.
+Regardless of whether you were successful in your Consultant application, anyone can apply to become a Sales Analyst and/or Executive in April.

 What type of experience do I need to apply to a Sales Analyst role?

 Previous formal sales experience is NOT required!
 We judge Sales Analyst applications on a combination of factors, including their grit, relationship-building abilities, conversational skills, perseverance and passion/knowledge for JED.

 What does the interview process look like for Sales Analysts/Executives?